 While the taxability rules for pallets are complicated, it’s worth understanding your state’s regulations.
 Next, investigate the details about pallets at your facility.
 Are they leased?
 How to they go out the door?
 Do customers return the pallets?
 Put this information together to determine if you are missing any sales tax savings opportunities.
 Because state regulations change regularly, you may want to consider periodically conducting a Compass Complete Assessment.

-For more sales tax tips and updates, subscribe to the Windward Tax Sales and Use Tax newsletter.
+For more sales tax tips and updates, subscribe to the Cherry Bekaert Sales and Use Tax newsletter.